Kequc/knex-stringcase/README.md

 * http://knexjs.org/#Installation-wrap-identifier

-Knex provides these options but this library acts as a helper to make the conversions simpler.
+Knex provides these options but this library acts as a helper to make the conversions for you.

 ## Upgrading 1.4.0 -> 1.5.0